levkk/rwf/docs/docs/controllers/response.md

 let response = Response::not_found();
 ```

-HTTP 404 is returned automatically by Rwf when a user requests a route that doens't have a controller.
+HTTP 404 is returned automatically by Rwf when a user requests a route that doesn't have a controller.

 ##### 403 - Forbidden